monostream/emporium-catalog/charts/observability-stack/chart/README.md

-Equip your Kubernetes environment with a suite of best-in-class integrations for visualization (Grafana), monitoring (Prometheus), logging (Loki), tracing (Tempo), log shipping (Alloy), and an intuitive user interface (Kubernetes Dashboard).
+Equip your Kubernetes environment with a suite of best-in-class integrations for visualization (Grafana), monitoring (Prometheus), logging (Loki), tracing (Tempo) and log shipping (Alloy).